Jonathan and Martha Kent: Golden and Silver Age versions

-In Superboy vol. 1 #145 (March 1968), Jonathan and Martha are rejuvenated physically and appear younger due to the influence of an alien serum.
-After this, Jonathan and Martha were drawn by artists as late middle-aged — as opposed to elderly — in appearance until Superman's 1986 reboot.
-(Action Comics #500 recounts that the serum eventually wore off just before Clark's high school graduation, and the Kents gradually reverted to their true ages and elderly appearances.)
 After Clark graduates from high school, Jonathan and Martha take a vacation to the Caribbean Islands, where they contract a fatal tropical disease after handling materials from a pirate's treasure chest they had exhumed; despite Superboy's best efforts, Martha dies, with Jonathan dying soon thereafter.
-Before dying, Jonathan reminds Clark that he must always use his powers for the benefit of humanity.
+Before dying, Jonathan tells Clark to use his powers for the benefit of humanity.
 Clark mourns his parents and moves to Metropolis to attend college.